-Uncertainty Degree of confidence in the range of a measured value's truth assuming the in-situ measurement is able to provide a best estimate of observed quantity.
+Uncertainty Degree of confidence in the range of a measured value's truth (standard deviation).

+Absolute accuracy Proximity of remotely sensed measurement to in-situ measurement, assuming the in-situ measurement is able to provide a best estimate of observed quantity.
 Absolute accuracy reflects the best effort of the remote sensing system at reproducing the real world value by incorporating all random and systematic errors affecting the retrieval.